ErikBjare/ErikBjare.github.io/_wiki/importance-of-open-recommendation-systems.md

 ---
 title:  "The Importance of Open Recommender Systems"
 author: "Erik Bjäreholt"
-description: "Algorithms are in control our attention, so what can we do about it?"
+description: "Algorithms are in control of our attention, so what can we do about it?"
 permalink: /wiki/importance-of-open-recommendation-systems/
 redirect_from:
   - /wiki/importance-of-open-recommender-systems/